geoscixyz/em/content/maxwell1_fundamentals/fundamental_laws/ampere_maxwell.rst

 the enclosed current is the flow of charges in the wire.
 In the second case, however, there are no charges flowing through the surface, yet the magnetic field defined on the enclosing curve, \\(C\\), must be the same.
-This apparent discrepancy is reconciled if we take in to account the displacement current, which is the time rate of change of the electric field, between the two plates.
+This apparent discrepancy is reconciled if we take into account the displacement current, which is the time rate of change of the electric field, between the two plates.
 This integration is the same as if we were integrating over a flat surface with the current wire crossing it.